What is Synthetic Cash?

 The market demand for synthetic cash (and convertible bonds) is on the rise due to its increased popularity in recent years.
 The demand for synthetic cash is spreading mainly through referrals by investors who are active users.
 The market demand is shifting from individual investors to institutional investors, especially those that are first-time issuers of convertible bonds.

 The new market demand is fulfilled by investment bankers in collaboration with institutions that are offering synthetic convertible bonds for purchase.
 Such institutions provide convertible bonds with a long-term call option, which gives investors suitable characteristics that they are looking for in such bonds.
-The majority of synthetic product offers comprise fixed-income bonds, which helps to protect the principal investment from losses or volatility.
+The majority of synthetic product offers comprise fixed-income bonds, which help to protect the principal investment from losses or volatility.

 The products used to create synthetic products can be either financial derivatives or assets, even though derivatives are the most common.
 By being a derivative, it means that products derive a majority of their cash flows from other assets.
 Derivatives are, by nature, securities that are reliant upon an asset.
 As a result, synthetic products have developed an asset class called synthetic derivatives, which are assets in the form of securities.